vmware-archive/clarity/docs/CODING_GUIDELINES_ANGULAR.md

 ### Public API

 * Custom texts should almost always be received through content projection, **not** inputs.
-This will allow for icons, images, links, etc.
+This convention facilitates usage of icons, images, links, etc as custom content.
 * Offer an output for every internal state change, whether it's triggered by a user action or an internal operation (expand/collapse, on/off, option selected, etc).
 * Offer two-way binding rather than simple outputs when possible.
 * Use structural directives to receive `TemplateRef` instances, in order to offer a less verbose API than `<ng-template>` to the consumer.
-* Have related components (like parent / child) communicate by default through services.
+* Have related components (like parent/child) communicate by default through services.
 * Never use explicitly named template reference variables as part of the API, to query them through `@ContentChild`.
-Simply receive structural directives or inputs.
+Receive structural directives or inputs.
 * Never make HTTP calls, and never impose formatting constraints on their backend API.
 * In cases where a directive cannot be used unless it is a child of another directive, it is usually best to throw a new Error in the constructor to alert developers that it is not supported.
 [Example](src/clr-angular/popover/dropdown/dropdown-menu.ts)

 Finally, and this is harder to put in black-or-white terms, keep the API as simple and natural as possible, even if it means more work on Clarity's side.
-Implementing multiple directives and components and making them communicate through services will lead to a much more pleasant integration than forcing your consumer to pass data manually from one to the other.
-Here are a couple examples of what to do and not to do (taken from real-life carousel components):
+Implementing multiple directives and components and making them communicate through services leads to a much more pleasant integration than forcing your consumer to pass data manually from one to the other.
+Here are a couple of examples of what to do and not to do (taken from real-life carousel components):

 * **Don't:** Using an `<ng-template>` and passing an `$implicit` value to it, that the consumer will have to tie to a template local variable: